Project # 03

 1. Connect a precision digital volt meter or multimeter across the test points "TP1" & "GND".

-Here is a practical example showing how he circuit is used to maintain the temperature of water in a container at 70oC.
-Click here to view the diagram of the application example (Constant temperature Control).
+Application example : Here is a practical example showing how the circuit can be incorporated in an automatic temperature control system which maintains the temperature of water in a container at 70oC.
+Click here for details

 Thermostat1-sch.jpg (163609 bytes)